Omega Watches for Men

 1: Omega Speedmaster Professional Moonwatch

 The Omega Speedmaster Professional Moonwatch is number one on our list for a reason.
+You can’t talk about Omega watches for men without getting to this one first.
 It’s one of those watches with solid social proof and also, the critics’ approval.
 Back in 1969, Buzz Aldrin wore a Speedmaster Professional Chronograph on the first lunar landing.
 The reason being the great list of features the watch has.
 It is precision, highly readable, and comes with perfect build quality.

 Latest models come updated with the Caliber Omega 1861, which is manually wound to fill up the 48-hour power reserve.
 After, the watch comes in a 42 mm case, and a blacked-out dial with three sub-dials for the seconds, a 30-minute recorder, and a 12-hour recorder.
 Get this if the tradition of vintage pieces appeals to you.
 Price starts from $5,200